 The optional initial abstraction parameters determine how much rainfall is lost at the start of a storm to interception and depression storage.
 If not supplied then the default is no initial abstraction.

-Examples: ; All three unit hydrographs in this group have the same shapes except those in July,

-; which have only a short- and medium-term response with different shapes than
+Examples: ; All three unit hydrographs in this group have the same shapes except those in July, ; which have only a short- and medium-term response and a different shape.